 - Leisure & Activities worker

-No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.
+No licensing, legislative, regulatory or certification requirements apply to Certificate IV in Leisure and Health qualification at the time of publication.
 However, all students will be required to have a working with vulnerable people and police check before commencing work experience.

 - Good understanding of English

 - Oral Communication skills (L)

 7 elective units, of which:

 At least 4 must come from the prescribed list.

 if not listed below, 3 units may be from any currently endorsed Training Package at Certificate III level or above OR any accredited course at Certificate III level.

 Elective units must be relevant to the work environment and the qualification, maintain the integrity of the AQF alignment and contribute to a valid, industry-supported vocational outcome.